 Make your way to the rooftop terrace of Yansoon

 restaurant at the Corniche.
 The traditional Arabic spread and numerous fruity concoctions perfectly complement the view of the gigantic flag post as well.
-Wait for dusk to see the beautifully lit up Mohammed Bin Salim Mosque
+Wait for dusk to see the beautifully lit up Sheikh Zayed Mosque

 in a distance.
 At the Corniche, you can also treat yourself with a cruise on the creek in a traditional dhow- the perfect experience to close the day of cultural exploration.